ManicMiners/docs/README.md

 # Scripting
+If see this page on github with a white background, press [here](https://manicminers.github.io/docs/#/) to get to the correct page.
 Scripting is programmed level-specific behaviour that is currently defined by inputting command lines in the level files' script section.
 It has **three main components:**

 * **Variables**